ori0nis/sistema-alumnos-hibernate-jpa/README.md

 This project is my first attempt at managing a database that has several tables.
 I wanted to dig a bit deeper into my Hibernate knowledge to fully grasp the way a backend deals with a database, and I decided to choose a servlet/JPA approach to increase my base knowledge of HTTP requests before I fully jump into Angular and React.

+It also contains a few classes where I practiced with the different life cycle stages of the data.

 _*Disclaimer:_ Unlike most of my previous projects, this one was created without an embedded server.
 As such, it requires deployment on your side.

 Technologies used include: